firepress-org/Code-Injection-for-Ghost-themes/README.md

 ## For which themes?

-We track the default Code Injection snippets for each themes that [are curated](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go) by FirePress.
+We track the `Code Injection snippets` for each themes that [are curated](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go) by FirePress.